jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (4) The non-electronic filing penalty is the greater of $250 or $1 for each employee employed at any time during the month to which the employer monthly schedule relates.

 ### 139B Late payment penalty
-(1) This section applies to a taxpayer if and to the extent to which the taxpayer does not pay by the due date (the default date) an amount of tax (the unpaid tax), calculated by the taxpayer as payable or for which the taxpayer is assessed, and—
+(1) This section applies to a taxpayer if and to the extent to which the taxpayer does not pay by the default date an amount of tax (the unpaid tax), calculated by the taxpayer as payable or for which the taxpayer is assessed, and—
   (a) the unpaid tax is provisional tax or a penalty relating to a failure to pay provisional tax:
-  (b) ignoring any failure to pay for which a penalty or interest is remitted under section 183AA, the taxpayer has failed to pay on time an amount of tax due for payment in the period—
+  (b) ignoring any failure to pay for which a penalty or interest is remitted under section 183AA, the Commissioner determines that the taxpayer has failed to pay on time an amount of tax due for payment in the period—
     (i) beginning with the later of 1 April 2008 and the day 2 years before the default date; and (ii) ending before the default date:
-  (c) ignoring any failure to pay for which a penalty or interest is remitted under section 183AA, the taxpayer has paid on time all amounts of tax due for payment in the period referred to in paragraph (b) and—
+  (c) ignoring any failure to pay for which a penalty or interest is remitted under section 183AA, the Commissioner determines that the taxpayer has paid on time amounts of tax due for payment in the period referred to in paragraph (b) and—
     (i) the Commissioner gives the taxpayer a notice setting a further date for payment of the unpaid tax; and (ii) the taxpayer does not pay the unpaid tax before the date that is the earlier of the further date and the date that is 1 month after the date of the notice.
+(1B) When determining whether a person has paid amounts of tax on time or failed to pay amounts of tax on time under subsection (1)﻿(b) or (c), the Commissioner has a discretion to ignore any failure to pay tax on time for any tax type that the Commissioner decides it is appropriate to ignore.
+The discretion may only be exercised if—
+  (a) it is necessary because of resource constraints imposed on the Commissioner during the period of co-existence of 2 Inland Revenue Department software platforms; and
+  (b) it does not impose a penalty greater than that which the person would otherwise be liable for in the absence of this subsection.
 (2) The taxpayer is liable to pay a late payment penalty consisting of— (a) an initial late payment penalty equal to the total of—
     (i) 1% of the unpaid tax; and